 Adaptability is the name of the game when working to avoid roadblocks of hybrid integration platforms.
 Companies need to select a HIP that will mature over time.
-This means that you need to be flexible to the needs of your HIP, i.e., vendors, etc. If you are only dealing with a small amount of change within your HIP, then you are simply not meeting the full-on demands of your hybrid integration platforms.
+This means that you need to be flexible to the needs of your HIP, i.e., vendors, etc. If you are only dealing with a small amount of change within your HIP, then you are not meeting the full-on demands of your hybrid integration platforms.
 Limited integration means bigger roadblocks in the end.

 To combat this problem, you must be willing to adapt to the changing scenarios that take place within HIPs.
-For one thing, you need to thoroughly review your vendors that offer HIP solutions and develop a plan that supports your needs for the future.
+For one thing, you need to review thoroughly your vendors that offer HIP solutions and develop a plan that supports your needs for the future.
 Being prepared is always key for dealing with future roadblocks.